Give us a missed call on

 Note: For reference only.
 Prices are not to be considered as a final rate.
 GST, transportation and freight charges are not included.
 Please check with your steel seller.

-Bulk parcels (≥15 t) or direct-mill dispatch often trim another ₹1–2 per kg off the ticket.
-Always confirm thickness, width and paint-coating mass before you cut a purchase order.
+Bulk orders (≥15 tonnes) or direct mill dispatch can reduce prices by another ₹1–2 per kg.
+Always confirm thickness, width, and paint coating mass before placing a purchase order.

 Product Typical spec Price range (₹/kg)